root-project/root/math/smatrix/doc/SMatrixClass.md

 ~~~

-Example to create a symmetric matrix from a ROOT::Math::SVector contining the lower/upper data block:
+Example to create a symmetric matrix from a ROOT::Math::SVector containing the lower/upper data block:

 ~~~ {.cpp}
 ROOT::Math::SVector<double, 6> v(1,2,3,4,5,6);